 #7: Do it anyway

 Finally, don’t let imposter syndrome hold you back.
 One of my favourite phrases is ‘Feel the fear and do it anyway’.
 If you’re aware of my story, you know I wasn’t always as confident or successful as I now am.
 I struggled with my own self-worth for years and would often suffer from imposter syndrome.
-It wasn’t until I did the deep work, followed the steps above and went on to learn RTT, that I was finally able to break free from it.
+It wasn’t until I did the deep work, followed the steps above and went on to train in working with the subconscious mind, that I was finally able to break free from it.
 I still have thoughts now that all my success is luck or fluke, however the difference is I do not let those thoughts hold me back from taking action and I am able to consistently grow my business.
 I wanted to share this with you, not to brag, but to let you know that you’re not alone.

 Albert Einstein and Maya Angelou both went on to live successful lives – and you can too.
 By following the steps above and being willing to put in the work, you too can break free from imposter syndrome and head towards reaching your own full potential.

 Don’t just take my word for it.
 I have worked with many 1:1 clients with Imposter Syndrome with incredible results.